 any contaminants in the gas such as dust or oil; and

-the pressure the gas is delivered at.
+the delivery pressure.

 Gas composition is primarily determined by the operation of gas treatment facilities, prior to injecting gas into the transmission pipeline.
-Generally such gas treatment is under the control of gas producers.
+Generally, such gas treatment is under the control of gas producers (GPs).
 Other changes to gas composition will result from the addition of odorant at some transmission pipeline receipt and delivery points.

 Gas can be contaminated by oil or dust from gas treatment facilities and transmission systems; and by dust in the distribution networks.